- Children with achalasia have difficulty swallowing food.

 What is achalasia?

-Achalasia is a condition that makes it difficult to swallow food.
+Achalasia is a rare condition that makes it difficult to swallow food.
 It is caused by a problem with the nerves in the esophagus (the muscular tube where food travels from the mouth to the stomach).
 In children with achalasia, the muscles that squeeze food down the esophagus do not work properly because of damage to the nerves that control them.
 Without treatment, the condition can get worse over time.

 Most children with achalasia have a problem with the muscles in the lower esophageal sphincter (LES).
 The LES opens and closes to allow food from the esophagus to pass into the stomach.
 In children with achalasia, the LES does not open properly, causing food to get stuck in the lower esophagus.